 Though the convenience of online shopping is a major draw for many consumers, a positive customer experience is still extremely important.
 If purchases take too long to process or if shipments are delayed, your business could suffer, and you may lose potential repeat customers.
 Rather than limiting your inventory to prevent backups and shipping mishaps, consider using a fulfillment center to manage your store’s inventory.

 In this article, we explore fulfillment centers as a convenient option for online merchants.
 You’ll learn what a fulfillment center is, how it compares to a warehouse, and the specific benefits of using a fulfillment center.
 We’ll also provide you with helpful tips for choosing the right fulfillment center for your business.
+Another option if you’re looking to outsource your shipping is to use a fulfillment service, a new option for using a fulfillment platform to manage and ship your orders without having to engage with a fulfillment center directly.
+We’ll be adding an article that details more about this and how you could use it directly with your Shopify store soon.

 Understanding the Challenges of Online Stores